NicoJuicy/LearnML/ml/probability.md

 It can be written as:  p(A and B) or p(A ∪ B) or p(A, B)

-- Joint probability is also called the _intersection_ of two (or more) events.
-The intersection can be represented by a _Venn diagram_.
+- Joint probability is also called the _intersection_ of two (or more) events which can be represented by a _Venn diagram_.

 ## Conditional Probability